bhoov/flyvec/README.md

 # FlyVec
-> Flybrain-inspired Sparse Binary Word Embeddings
+> Sparse Binary Word Embeddings Inspired by the Fruit Fly Brain

-Code based on the ICLR 2021 paper [Can a Fruit Fly Learn Word Embeddings?](https://openreview.net/forum?id=xfmSoxdxFCG ).
-A work in progress.
+Code based on the ICLR 2021 paper [Can a Fruit Fly Learn Word Embeddings?](https://arxiv.org/abs/2101.06887).

+In this work we use a well-established neurobiological network motif from the mushroom body of the fruit fly brain to learn sparse binary word embeddings from raw unstructured text.
+This package allows the user to access pre-trained word embeddings and generate sparse binary hash codes for individual words.

+Interactive demos of the learned concepts available at [flyvec.org](http://flyvec.org).

 ## Install